siraat-ai/google-data-engineer-certification/data-engineer-career-location-choice.md

-# Why Sweden Over Spain — A Career Perspective for Data Engineering
+# Why Frankfurt (Germany) Over Spain — A Career Perspective for Data Engineering 🇩🇪📊

 ## Context

 Google Data Engineering skills are in demand globally.
-Countries like Spain—especially Barcelona—offer opportunities, a strong lifestyle, and growing tech ecosystems.
+Countries like Spain—especially Barcelona—offer opportunities, a strong lifestyle, and growing tech ecosystems. 🇪🇸

 So a natural question arises: